RadarVisuals/RADAR/full_codebase_dump.md

               As an artist and performer who uses RADAR for live VJing, I will be constantly tweaking and improving it based on real-world use.
 This is a living project.
             </p>
             <div className="info-card">
-              <h4>The Next Level: Minting Presets</h4>
+              <h4>The Next Level: Minting Scenes</h4>
               <p>
                 The most exciting step on the horizon is the ability to mint your creations.
-A "Preset" is essentially a layered recipe of assets and their parameters.
+A "Scene" is essentially a layered recipe of assets and their parameters.
 We are eagerly awaiting the evolution of tools on LUKSO, like an official token generator, to explore how we can wire this up internally.
               </p>
               <p>
                 Imagine being able to take a visual setup you've perfected and minting it as its own unique, standalone, programmable asset.
 This is the feature that will truly propel RADAR to the next level, turning collectors into creators and fostering a collaborative movement of sharing, remixing, and collecting these new forms of generative art.